Hashicorp Terraform Associate (003) Exam Questions

 Area 9: Terraform Resources

-Who is the provider for the below resource?
+What is the provider for the resource shown in the Exhibit?

 resource "aws_vpc" "main" {